 - 1 cup semisweet mini chocolate chips

-Preheat oven to 350 F. Lightly grease a 9x13 baking dish.
+- Preheat oven to 350 F. Lightly grease a 9x13 baking dish.
 Set aside.

-Stir together the butter, sugars, and vanilla in a large bowl until well-combined.
+- Stir together the butter, sugars, and vanilla in a large bowl until well-combined.

-Stir in the eggs, one at a time, mixing well after each, until thoroughly blended.
+- Stir in the eggs, one at a time, mixing well after each, until thoroughly blended.

-Add the flour, cocoa powder, and salt in a bowl.
+- Add the flour, cocoa powder, and salt in a bowl.
 Stir in until just incorporated.

-Mix in the chocolate morsels.
+- Mix in the chocolate morsels.

-Pour the batter evenly into the prepared baking dish.
+- Pour the batter evenly into the prepared baking dish.

-Cool to room temperature before cutting.
+- Cool in the pan to room temperature before cutting.